funvill/funvill.github.io/_posts/2010-10-18-who-shit-what-shit.md

 ---
-title: Who Shit, What Shit
+title: "Who Shit, What Shit"
 date: 2010-10-18 19:17:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: who-shit-what-shit

 ---

 Who Shit, What Shit is a drinking game.

 <strong>How to Play the Game</strong>